YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 ---

-## Color Functions
+## Fill Functions

 There are two color helper functions available.
-The `fill()` function returns values from the merged colors map provided an existing variant is passed in as a parameter.
-The `gradient()` function returns values from the gradients map provided an existing variant is passed in as a parameter.
+The `fill()` function returns values from the `colors` and the `gradient()` function returns values from the `gradients` map provided an existing variant is passed in as a parameter.

 ```scss
 .element {